Revealing the properties of void galaxies and their assembly using the EAGLE simulation: Methodology

 \subsection{Morphology and gas-phase oxygen abundances gradients}

 The method described in \citet{tissera2012} is used to determine the morphological classification of galaxies.
 Galaxies are first rotated so that the z-axis is located in the direction of the total angular momentum of the stellar component.
 Then, using the circularity parameter $ \epsilon = J_{\rm z}/J_{\rm z,max} (E)$, they are divided into a stellar disc and a bulge component, where $J_{\rm z}$ denotes the angular momentum and $J_{\rm z,max} (E)$ is the maximum $J_{\rm z}$ over all stellar particles at a given binding energy $E$.
 The disc component is defined as those stellar particles with, $ \epsilon >0.5$ while the bulge components comprise those with smaller $\epsilon$ and are more gravitationally bounded than $E$ evaluated at $0.5 R_{\rm hm}$ (being $R_{\rm hm}$ the half mass radius).
-The disc-to-total ($D/T$) ratio is defined by the ratio of the mass of the disc to the total stellar mass, where the total mass is defined as the sum of the disc and bulge masses such as $B/T+D/T)=1$.
+The disc-to-total ($D/T$) ratio is defined by the ratio of the mass of the disc to the total stellar mass, where the total mass is defined as the sum of the disc and bulge masses such as $B/T+D/T=1$.
 We select, as disc-dominated galaxies, those with $D/T\geq0.5$.

-The radial gradients of gas-phase oxygen abundances are estimated by \citet{tissera2019}, for star-forming galaxies having a disc component containing more than 1000 baryonic particles and more than 100 star-forming gas particles.
-The selected galaxies have a variety of morphologies.
+The radial gradients of gas-phase oxygen abundances were taken from \citet{tissera2019}, for star-forming galaxies having a disc component containing more than 1000 baryonic particles and more than 100 star-forming gas particles\footnote{These number have been selected to diminish numerical noise due to low number of particles in the determination of the metallicity profiles.
+This implies that the catalogue at $z=0$ includes galaxies with $M_{*}> 10^9 \Msun$ which have star formation rates within the range $[0.5-20]\Msun/\rm yr$, approximately \cite{tissera2019}. }.
+This condition ensures to capture the metal distribution from the star-forming gas phase.The selected galaxies have a variety of morphologies.
 The radial metallicity profiles are estimated by weighting the oxygen abundances of the star-forming gas particles by their star formation rate.
 This improved the comparability of the simulated gradients to observations.
 Finally, the metallicity gradients are estimated using a linear regression fit inside the radial range $[0.5, 2]R_{\rm hm}$.